RockefellerArchiveCenter/digitization-guide/index.md

 A target from the Print Request option on Aeon should be created.
 This will be used as a citation sheet and should include Collection Name/Title, Record Group, Finding Aid number, Series, Box Number, Folder number and title, and date if available. **Be sure to check that the folder number/title on the citation sheet corresponds to the folder being scanned**.

 For PDF or TIFF/JPEG requests, scans should be saved into a folder titled with the researcher/donor’s name and transaction number on the X drive (X:\Projects\Reference Digitization).
 Within this folder, two sub-folders should be created: Master and Service Edited.
-These three folders should be created for each folder scanned:

 **Master**: Uncompressed, high-resolution, original master files in TIFF format.
 In the past, Master Edited files were created when images needed to be edited (de-skewed, cropped, etc.).
 However, since editing of every scanned image is rarely undertaken, creating Master edited files became redundant.
 Master files can be edited or changed if necessary.